WoosubLeee/TIL/DOM/README.md

 ## What is DOM?

-The Document Object Model (DOM) is a programming **interface** for web documents.
+The Document Object Model (DOM) is a **structured representation** of the HTML elements that are present in a webpage or web-app.
+It's a programming **interface** for web documents.
 It represents the page  as **nodes** and **objects** so that programming languages can interact with the page (change the document structure, style, and content).
 A web page can be modified with a scripting language such as JS via DOM.

 For example, the DOM specifies that the `querySelectorAll` method in this code snippet must return a list of all the `<p>` elements in the document: